 If your dog shows signs of a bowel blockage, you need to contact your veterinarian as soon as possible to prevent an intestinal rupture that can lead to death.

-If your dog happens to eat a banana peel, watch for signs and symptoms or continued discomfort that tells you that it’s time to call your veterinarian.
+If your dog happens to eat a banana peel, watch for signs of continued discomfort that tell you that it’s time to call your veterinarian.
 Even though some animals can tolerate eating banana peels, remember that dogs have different digestive systems that can’t digest such a high amount of fiber and break it down effectively, compared to another animal such as a cow or a pig.

-- Related Read: Can Dogs Eat Banana Chips?
+- Can Dogs Eat Banana Chips?
 What You Need To Know!